Universal Analytics usage guidelines

 Tell users that you use Universal Analytics, and let them know their options.

-When you implement Universal Analytics, it is your responsibility to ensure that your use is legally compliant – including any local or regional requirements for specific notification to users.
+When you implement Universal Analytics, it is your responsibility to ensure that your use is legally compliant, including with any local or regional requirements for specific notification to users.